kenmccann/advanced-tier-offering/README.md

 You can see more  about this in this [link](https://docs.aquasec.com/docs/vulnerabilities-tab#section-description)

-It's useful to go through this with the  customer, referring  each of the vulnerability details that are highlighed,  relating to the affected packages  so the customer can gain  valuable insights of the CVE's found and how they might want to think about acknowledging and  fixing those in the images within their registry as well as learning about the Aqua console and scanning capabilties.
+It's useful to go through this with the  customer, referring  each of the vulnerability details that are highlighed,  relating to the affected packages  so the customer can gain  valuable insights of the CVE's found and how they might want to think about tackling those by acknowledging and fixing these.

 ###  How to approach remediation of vulnerabilities

-Your customer  might  want  to [manage and   acknowledge](https://docs.aquasec.com/docs/apply-and-manage-security-issue-acknowledgments)   the vulnerabiltiies which they  have indentified to  work  through
+Your customer  might  want  to [manage and   acknowledge](https://docs.aquasec.com/docs/apply-and-manage-security-issue-acknowledgments)   the vulnerabiltiies which they  have indentified to  work  through.

 Within  Aquasec there are two main options  for vulnerability remediation although it's not considered  to be  a *fix* but  more of a band-aid.
 Where  a vulnerability does  not have  a vendor fix  the  customer  can use the  vShield capability which  is explained  here